Introduction and access to Whitehall publisher

 Once you’ve completed your training, we’ll create your account.
 You’ll get an email from our publishing system to let you know the account’s been created.

-If you haven’t received an account within 3 days, ask your GOV.UK lead to request one using the ‘create or change user’ option on the GOV.UK Support form.
+If you have not received an account within 3 days, ask your GOV.UK lead to request one using the ‘create or change user’ option on the GOV.UK Support form.

 Types of account

-If you have a ‘writer’ account you can create Whitehall content but you can’t publish it.
+If you have a ‘writer’ account you can create Whitehall content but you cannot publish it.
 When you get your account, you’ll have ‘writer’ permissions.

 If you have ‘departmental editor’ permissions, you can create and publish Whitehall content and can review content submitted by others.